Advising

 As a student in the College of Social Sciences, you have access to the ACCESS office (Dean Hall 3, in the basement), which specializes in CSS programs.
 Advisers in this office will help you to make sure that you are on track to graduate and meet all of your requirements.

-Any of the ACCESS advisers can answer any questions about the Journalism major and even recommend some Focus designation classes to you.
+Keiko Knudson, [email protected] is the ACCESS adviser who works with students in the School of Communication and Information.
+Keiko can answer any questions about General Education requirements and even recommend some Focus designation classes to you.